Ministry of Foreign Affairs (Saudi Arabia)

 History

-While consolidating the newly formed Kingdom of Nejd and Hejaz, King Abdulaziz, established foreign diplomatic relations by sending representatives and .
-A branch of the directorate was also opened in Jeddah.
-The first director general of foreign affairs was Abdullah Beg Al Damluji, who was also ruler of Hejaz at that time.
+During the consolidation of the newly formed Kingdom of Hejaz and Nejd, King Abdulaziz established foreign diplomatic relations by sending representatives abroad.
+A branch of the Directorate of Foreign Affairs was also opened in Jeddah.
+The first Director General of Foreign Affairs was Abdullah Al-Damluji, who also served as ruler of the Hejaz at the time.

-In 1930, a royal decree was issued to elevate the directorate general to the ministry of foreign affairs.
-King Abdulaziz appointed his son, Prince Faisal, as the first foreign minister.
-The Kingdom of Saudi Arabia was formally established by King Abdulaziz in 1932.
+In 1930, a royal decree elevated the Directorate General of Foreign Affairs to the Ministry of Foreign Affairs.
+King Abdulaziz appointed his son, Prince Faisal, who later became King and prime minister Faisal, as the first foreign minister.
+The Kingdom of Saudi Arabia was formally established in 1932.

-Initially the ministry was made up of five departments, namely the private office and the departments of oriental affairs, administrative affairs, political affairs and consular affairs.
-The ministry began establishing diplomatic missions abroad.
-The first one was opened in Cairo in 1926 followed by another in London 1930.
-The number of missions increased from five in 1936 to 18 in 1951 and expanded further after that.
+Initially, the ministry consisted of five departments: the private office and the departments of oriental affairs, administrative affairs, political affairs, and consular affairs.
+The ministry subsequently began establishing diplomatic missions abroad.
+The first mission was opened in Cairo in 1926, followed by another in London in 1930.
+The number of missions increased from five in 1936 to 18 in 1951 and continued to expand thereafter.

 Senior officials